Carol Emmons, Professor of Art and Design (Art, Art History). Frankenthal Professor.

 Modern U.S. history.
 African-American history.
 American Indian studies.
 Human relations and the humanities.

-J. Vincent Lowery, Assistant Professor of Humanistic Studies (History).
+J. Vincent Lowery, Associate Professor of Humanistic Studies (History).

 United States history since the Civil War.
 African-American history.
 Ethnic diversity.
 Memory studies.
 History of the U.S. South.